jshinnn/cs124-labs-test/lab2_naivebayes.md

 For the following problem, please choose a group facilitator/representative who will also take notes on your discussion.

 6. Imagine you’re working for Reddit.
 Toxic comments are a real problem, so you decide to build a sentiment classifier using Naive Bayes and an automoderator that deletes negative comments.
-Your classifier trains on these examples:
+Your classifier trains on the same training set from Part 1:

 **Training Set**

     - the dangerous bears
     - bears destroyed the yard
-    + beautiful redwood trees
+    + the beautiful redwood trees

    The week after training, the Big Game (between Stanford and Cal) happens.
 Users on /r/bayarea are excited.
 Alice, a Cal student, wants to support her team and comments `“Go bears!”`.
 Bob, a Stanford student, wants to support his team and comments `“Go trees!”`.
 Answer the following questions.
-Note that parts (a) through (c) should be more rapid-fire answers, whereas we encourage lengthier discussions for parts (d) and (e).
+Please keep your responses to parts (a) through (c) concise, while we encourage more in-depth discussions for parts (d) and (e).
    <ol type="a">
       <li>Whose comment, Alice's or Bob's, is deleted by your automoderator? </li>
       <li>What kind of harm from the lecture is experienced by the group whose comments are getting deleted?</li>